plone/training/deployment/in_operation.rst

 Let's step up the delivery stack.

-All but the smallest sample playbooks set up ZEO load balancing via haproxy.
+All but the smallest sample playbooks set up ZEO load balancing via HAProxy.
-One of the things we gain from haproxy is good reporting.
+One of the things we gain from HAProxy is good reporting.

-The web interface for the haproxy monitor is deliberately not available to a remote connection.
+The web interface for the HAProxy monitor is deliberately not available to a remote connection.

 It's easy to get around that with an ssh tunnel: